Tea culture: Japan

 Many Japanese are still taught the proper art of the centuries-old tea ceremony as well.
-Still, the Japanese now enjoy green tea processed using state-of-the-art technology.
-Today, hand pressing—a method demonstrated to tourists—is taught only as a technique preserved as a part of the Japanese cultural tradition.
+Still, the Japanese now drink green tea processed using modern technology, and hand pressing is taught only as a technique to preserve cultural tradition and demonstrated to tourists.
 Most ubiquitous vending machines also carry a wide selection of hot and cold bottled teas.
-Oolong tea enjoys considerable popularity.
-Black tea, often with milk or lemon, is served ubiquitously in cafes, coffee shops, and restaurants.
+Oolong tea is popular, and black tea, often with milk or lemon, is served ubiquitously in cafes, coffee shops, and restaurants.

 Major tea-producing areas in Japan include Shizuoka Prefecture and the city of Uji in Kyoto Prefecture.

 Other infusions bearing the name cha are barley tea (mugi-cha), which is popular as a cold drink in the summer; buckwheat tea (soba-cha); and hydrangea tea (ama-cha).

 Korea

 The Korean tea ceremony, or darye (茶禮), is a traditional form of tea ceremony practised in Korea.
 Darye literally refers to "etiquette for tea" or "tea rite."
-The chief element of the Korean tea ceremony is the ease and naturalness of enjoying tea in an easy, formal setting.
-Central to the Korean approach to tea is an easy and natural coherence, with fewer formal rituals, fewer absolutes, greater freedom for relaxation, and more creativity in enjoying a wider variety of teas, services, and conversations.
+The chief element of the Korean tea ceremony is the ease and naturalness of drinking tea in an easy, formal setting.
+Central to the Korean approach to tea is an easy and natural coherence, with fewer formal rituals, fewer absolutes, greater freedom for relaxation, and more creativity in drinking a wider variety of teas, services, and conversations.

 Mongolia

 In Mongolia, suutei tsai is a traditional beverage of tea with milk.
 Variations in the recipe include using green or black tea, butter, or fat.
 Fresh whole milk is often preferred, and adjusting the salt content is common.
 Fried millet is a common addition, and the tea is often derived from compressed tea blocks.
 Historically, Mongols favoured milk-based drinks due to beliefs about water's sanctity.
 The practise was noted by the Franciscan friar William of Rubruck in the 13th century.
 Suutei tsai is a staple in Mongolian culture, often served during meals and to guests visiting a yurt.
-Its unique flavour, including the presence of salt, can be an acquired taste, and it's commonly enjoyed with boortsog (fried biscuit) or dumplings.
+Its unique flavour, including the presence of salt, can be an acquired taste, and it's commonly consumed with boortsog (fried biscuit) or dumplings.
 Instant versions of Suutei Tsai are also available.
 Suutei tsai is commonly used for special occasions such as Tsagaan Sar and Naadam.